lukebrown14-code/Geodex/README.md

 ### Economic Health Score

 Each country receives an overall economic grade (A through F) based on six indicators scored against established benchmarks.
-Each indicator shows a traffic light (green/yellow/red) with a plain-English explanation.
+Each indicator shows a traffic-light (green/yellow/red) with a plain-English explanation.

 | Indicator                  | Healthy       | Warning              | Unhealthy      |
 | -------------------------- | ------------- | -------------------- | -------------- |